zetifinance/main-website-2023-fork/content/pages/home-page.md

                   url: /financiers/
       - tab:
           heading: For Manufacturers
-          image: /img/shutterstock_1491230117.jpg
+          image: /img/shutterstock_749339836.jpg
           main:
             rich_editor: >-
-              **Enable the sales of your zero-emission vehicles through attractive pay-per-mile finance**
+              **Introducing an innovative new financing tool to accelerate sales**

-              Zeti helps you sell your zero-emission vehicles by allowing you to offer your fleet customers the option of paying per mile, rather than having a fixed monthly cost.
-Zeti can even deploy your in-house financing division’s money through its platform to turn it into a pay-per-mile offering.
+              Zeti acts as a sales enablement tool to boost zero-emission vehicle sales by allowing your fleet customers the option of paying per mile for vehicle finance, rather than having a fixed monthly cost.
+Zeti’s software can also be used to deploy your in-house finance, enabling you to offer your own pay-per-mile solution.
             heading: Manufacturers
             buttons:
               - button: